huntabyte/bits-ui/content/introduction.md

 ## Customizable

-Each component has a wide range of props that allow you to customize the behavior of the component to fit your needs.
+Each component offers a wide range of props for customizing behavior to fit your needs.
 Events are also dispatched for each interaction, allowing you to override the default functionality of the component.

 ## Accessible